Major League Pickleball finished its seventh event in the 2025 regular season at the Sportime Randall's Island in New York City.

 The Squeeze will look to rise up in the standings in their last MLP event, otherwise, they don't have much say in who they play in the playoffs.

-Shakeup in Challenger Level
+Shakeup in the Challenger Level at MLP New York

 The Nashville Chefs went undefeated in MLP New York, closing the gap between themselves and the Las Vegas Night Owls.

 The other team that performed well in New York was the Bay Area Breakers.
 Collin Johns subbed in for them, while newly acquired Sam Querrey was commentating Wimbledon in England.
-Collin Johns went 8-2 overall, and is now the highest ranked Challenger Level player.

 The MLP is back in action this week at the Mid-Season Tournament in Grand Rapids, Michigan, in conjunction with the Beer City Open.